International Opportunity Grants (IOG) for Faculty, Staff and Administrators:

 A detailed list of reimbursement policies will be presented to each recipient in conjunction with their award announcement.
 For additional information regarding reimbursements, please consult the University Reimbursement Policies and Procedures.

 IOG recipients looking to enhance their foreign language skills prior to departure are encouraged to look into the International Center's Rosetta Stone program.
-All USD faculty/staff/admin are able to purchase 3 month or 6 month memberships at a supplemented price.
-For more information, please visit the website.
+All USD faculty/staff/admin are able to purchase 3 or 6 month memberships at a discounted price.

 Please contact Kelli Bagley for additional information.